sigchi/Document-Formats/README.md

 ## LaTeX Notes ##

 Note, there is one directory for *both* the Proceedings format and the Extended Abstract format.
-Some files, mostly ```acm-sigchi.bst```, is shared between both templates.
+Some files, mostly ```acm-sigchi.bst```, are shared between both templates.
 Please note to use ```proceedings.tex``` or ```extended-abstract.tex``` depending on which one you need.
 Alternatively, you can just grab a `tar.gz` build for the specific template that you want.

 ### LaTeX Dependencies ###